tomasrosenbaum/Cybersecurity-Testing-Methodology-for-Internet-of-Things-Devices/README.md

 ### Threat identification

-When the system is properly modeled and key parts are identified, identify all threats of the system.
-There are many methodologies focusing on threat modeling/identification but one of the most commonly used ones is STRIDE (spoofing, tampering, repudation, information disclosure, denial of service and elevation of privilege).
+When the system is properly modeled and key parts are identified, identify all threats to the system.
+There are many methodologies focusing on threat modeling/identification but one of the most commonly used ones is STRIDE (spoofing, tampering, repudiation, information disclosure, denial of service, and elevation of privilege).
 These help identify as well as categorize as many threats as possible.

 ## Vulnerability analysis